-In the last 20 years, 40,000 wounded men and women have been medically discharged from the Armed Forces, their injuries ending the career they have given their all to.
+In the last 20 years, almost 40,000 wounded men and women have been medically discharged from the Armed Forces, their injuries ending the career they have given their all to.
 Over 25% of these have been since the end of the war in Afghanistan, despite the British Armed Forces not being engaged in active conflict during this period.

 A report, published on 8 October 2019, revealed that: